WLOGSolutions/RSuite-examples/MalariaClassifier/README.md

 1. `splitAndSave` function, where we specify the number of samples using config file.
 The dataset is split and saved under a chosen folder path.

-2. `getTrainingImages` to generate training samples in a proper form
+2. `getTrainingImages` to generate training samples in a proper form.

 3. `getLabelledImages` to generate validation samples in a proper form.